ganeshsraut/tf-jenkins-eks/deployement-process.md

 jenkins | jenkins@123
 http://98.80.168.31:8080/

-## create jenkins pipeline to deploy EKS cluster
 ## setup global configuration
- Add creds for ACCSS key and Secrete Key of aws user by using Jenkins Secrete text setting on global configuration
+ Add creds for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY of aws user by using Jenkins Secrete text setting on global configuration

+## Configure jenkins pipeline to deploy/destroy EKS cluster
+## to apply and deploy add choice parameter in pipeline
+## select Poll SCM schedule to every minute by adding * * * * *